Internet in Belgium: Bandwidth and transfer limits

 Download speeds in Brussels are now reaching a good level, however, the majority of Belgians have bandwidth caps in place to limit the amount of data users can transfer through their connection.
-Typically these are between 5GB/month and 1000GB/month and show that the competition in this market has not been strong enough to drive out these practices which have vanished in other western and eastern European countries.
+Typically these are between 5 GB/month and 1000 GB/month and show that the competition in this market has not been strong enough to drive out these practices which have vanished in other western and eastern European countries.

 In June 2008 the Belgian Internet providers Dommel and Yabu ADSL announced nationwide ADSL subscriptions without the data limits.

 In February 2010 the major operators of Belgium, including Telenet and Belgacom, announced tariffs with unlimited caps, but still with FUP formulas (fair usage policy).
 However, some of them have adapted the FUP so it only counts on specific hours of the day.

 IPv6 adoption

 In 2014, Belgium has the world's highest adoption rate of IPv6 connectivity.